Farhadesfandiar/catalog-pricing-api/README.md

 **Price** compute the discount

-We do not persist final or discount_percentage. they’re derived.
+We do not persist final or discount_percentage.
+They’re derived via the discount domain.

 ### Discount
 - Adding new discount rules without touching existing ones.
 Interfaces are implemented here.
 Add new discounts by adding new rule classes; no switch/case anywhere.